FTSE dragged down by mining shares after disappointing China factory data

 A private survey showed that factory activity in China, the world’s biggest metals consumer, contracted for the 10th straight month in December and at a sharper pace than in November, dampening hopes the Chinese economy would enter 2016 on steadier footing.

 Gold miner Randgold Resources, however, led gains on Britain’s blue-chip index.
-The shares rose nearly 3 percent as investors, spooked by concerns over global growth, flocked to gold and pushed up its price.
+The shares rose over 2 percent as investors, spooked by concerns over global growth, flocked to gold and pushed up its price.

 Energy stocks also slipped.
-The UK Oil and Gas index dropped 1 percent after oil prices fell earlier in the session on concerns over Asia’s slowing economies.
-The oil price recovered as investors speculated on possible supply restrictions following deteriorating relations between major crude producers Saudi Arabia and Iran.
+The UK Oil and Gas index dropped 2 percent after oil prices fell again on concerns over Asia’s slowing economies.
+Oil had risen in early trading as relations between major crude producers Saudi Arabia and Iran deteriorated.

 Saudi Arabia, the world’s biggest oil exporter, cut diplomatic ties with Iran on Sunday in response to the storming of its embassy in Tehran.
 The attack came after Riyadh’s execution of a prominent Shi‘ite Muslim cleric on Saturday .

-Among mid-cap companies, shares in Cairn Energy rose 2.1 percent after the oil explorer reported positive results from a well off the coast of Senegal.
-(Editing by Alison Williams)
+Among mid-cap companies, shares in Cairn Energy rose 1.6 percent after the oil explorer reported positive results from a well off the coast of Senegal.
+(Editing by Larry King)